apioo/fusio-docs/docs/use_cases/spa_backend/index.md

 ## Integration

 If you have developed the fitting endpoints you can start to integrate the API into your app.
-Most likely your operations are protected, in this case you need to obtain an access token in order to [invoke the protected operation](./invoke_protected_operation).

-To integrate your API into your app we recommend to automatically [generate](../api_gateway/generate_sdk) a client SDK for your app
+To integrate your API into your app we recommend to [generate](../api_gateway/generate_sdk) a client SDK for your app.
+Our SDK generator produces great TypeScript code which can be easily integrated into your project.

+Beside the SDK you can of course als work manually with the REST API, in this case you need to provide an access token to each call, since you most likely invoke protected endpoints.
+Take a look at our [invoke the protected operation](./invoke_protected_operation) document which describes how to invoke a protected method.

+### Angular

+Fusio has a dedicated [Angular SDK](https://github.com/apioo/fusio-sdk-javascript-angular) which you can use in case you work on an Angular app.
+All our internal apps like the backend and developer app are also based on Angular, which also use this SDK.

-## Authorization
+## Authentication

+Your SPA most likely needs a way to authenticate your users.
+Fusio already provides all tools to handle authentication and registration / social logins of new users.
+Take a look at our [authentication](./authentication) document where we describe how you can integrate this into your app.